 call_history became the name of the function, instead of the function node instance itself.

 You can define your own function hook if you need to access the function node instances.

 Update of Docker Images¶

-Chainer official Docker images (see Installation Guide for details) are now updated to use CUDA 8.0 and cuDNN 6.0.
+Chainer official Docker images (see Installation for details) are now updated to use CUDA 8.0 and cuDNN 6.0.
 This change was introduced because CUDA 7.5 does not support NVIDIA Pascal GPUs.

 To use these images, you may need to upgrade the NVIDIA driver on your host.
 See Requirements of nvidia-docker for details.

 Many of Functions are already migrated to new-style, although some of functions are still old-style (classes inheriting from

 We are going to migrate more old-style functions to new-style in upcoming minor releases.